robabrazado/adventofcode2024/README.md

 [Later] Part 1 rewrite worked out well!
 On to part 2.

+[Later] The theory was sound for how to approach part 2, but I was tripping myself with what turned out to be an implementation bug, which was a bummer because I didn't have a good way to debug it.
+Like...it was just a whole lot of data to sift through, so I wasn't sure how to narrow down where the problem was.
+Anyway...got there eventually!
+Not without one round of "Oh, *that's* why it's so slow," but the slowness was just my own naivete and not related to the bug I had coded.
+In any case.
+It's fine now.
+Onward!

 **Spoilers for Day 22 part 1**

 In my first run at part 1 (which was successful), I pretty much just implemented the problem as described in the puzzle using math methods.
 It occurred to me as I was pondering part 2 (on day 35), that it might be cool to do it only with bitwise operations.